 "I'm trying to round my game out," Durant said, per CSN Bay Area's Monte Poole.
 "I (take) pride in guarding every position and jumping at every guy coming to the basket.
 Whether I get dunked on or not or finished over the top of or not, it's just muscle memory now to always get up there and try to protect the rim."

 Remember, this is coming from a player who owns the fourth-highest scoring average in league history and the highest field-goal percentage of his career (53.4).

 And it's not just lip service.
 He's never averaged more blocks or boards, and he's holding opponents to 48.1 percent shooting at the rim—a lower rate than those surrendered by Bismack Biyombo, Anthony Davis and Marc Gasol.

 Durant entered this season as an all-time great and has become his best version to date.
 If only he didn't share a position with the league's long-reigning king of the hill.

 2016-17 Per-Game Stats: 26.1 points, 7.9 rebounds, 8.4 assists, 1.4 steals, 0.6 blocks

 LeBron James doesn't play by the same rules as everyone else.
 While many have avoided Michael Jordan's shadow, James uses it as a measuring stick.
 When he decides Northeast Ohio needs a title to celebrate, he rallies his Cleveland Cavaliers from a 3-1 deficit—52-year championship drought be damned.

-When he steps inside the lines, he brings along one of the sharpest minds the hoops world has ever seen.
+When he steps inside the lines, he brings along one of the hoops world's sharpest minds.
 Not to mention the 6'8", 250-pound locomotive he calls a body, which combines with that genius-level IQ to form perhaps the most powerful offensive force the sport has ever seen.